 University of Michigan, AB with high distinction, Psychology

 University of Minnesota, PhD, Clinical Psychology, Arizona licensed psychologist #1422

-Epidemiology of violence, with emphasis on measuring violence against women cross-culturally, restorative/therapeutic justice, violence prevention programs, program evaluation, and public policy focusing on violence against women
+Epidemiology of violence, with emphasis on measuring violence against women, sexual assault victim’s justice and healing needs, violence prevention programs, program evaluation, and public policy focusing on violence against women and restorative justice.

 - Koss, M.P., White, J.W., & Lopez, E.C.
 (2017).
 Victim voice in re-envisioning responses to sexual and physical violence nationally and internationally.
 American Psychologist, 72, 1019-1030. http://www.dx.doi.org/10.1037/amp0000233

 - Anderson, E. J., Krause, K. C., Meyer Krause, C., Welter, A., McClelland, D. J., Garcia, D. O., ... & Koss, M. P. (2019).
 Web-based and mHealth interventions for intimate partner violence victimization prevention: a systematic review.
 Trauma, Violence, & Abuse, https://doi/1524838019888889

 - Malamuth et al., (2021) Factors Predictive of Sexual Misbehavior: Testing the Four Pillars of the Confluence Model in a Large Diverse Sample of College Men, Aggressive Behavior https://doi.org/10.1002/ab.21960

 - Koss et al., (2021) Then and Now: The scope of rape victimization and perpetration among national samples of college students across 30 years (Journal of Interpersonal Violence, in press)